Sage-Bionetworks-IT/schematic-infra/README.md

 There are a few items that need to be manually bootstrapped before deploying the application.

-* Add secrets to the AWS System Manager parameter store
+* Add secrets to the AWS Secrets Manager
 * Create an [ACM certificate for the application](#Certificates) using the AWS Certificates Manager
 * Add the Certificate ARN to the cdk.json
 * Update references to the docker images in [app.py](app.py)